femtoduino/femto-usb/README.md

 The usual voltage range for Atmel's line of ARM chips is somewhere between 1.8V to 3.3V.
 Failure to heed this notice will likely result in the production of a tiny paperweight, instead of a micro controller.

-Ok, I suppose we can move onward.
+Ok, I suppose we can move forward.
 Let's get everything we need to build one.

 ## Building your own board
 The following instructions should help you build your own ARM board.
 Please follow common workplace and ESD safety practices, and ensure proper ventilation.
 Solder paste, solder rework, PCB fibers, hot air rework nozzles, soldering irons, and so on, should all be handled with proper safety in mind.